raiden-network/spec/mobile_wallet.rst

 - fund wallet with ETH (should be easy to copy/paste address or share)
 - fund wallet with RDN / have an easy way to buy RDN from the app (agreement with an exchange or VendingMachine)
 - choose automatically or show list of trustworthy hubs that have connections with the 3rd party services (settlement, path finding) or hubs that provide 3rd party services
-   - prompt the user to choose one -> this means he has to put some tokens into escrow and pay some ETH, so he might not want to do that right away unless the hub is a goodwill hub and provides some funds himself (how?)
+   - prompt the user to choose one -> this means he has to put some tokens into escrow and pay some ETH, so he might not want to do that right away unless the hub is a goodwill hub and provides some funds himself
 - if the user does have any channels open, he cannot make any transactions yet; a notification can be shown that he has not completed this step (e.g. action todo list)
 - show a list of tokens that RN has in the registry -> show relevant tokens (high liquidity) + a search input
 - prompt the user to choose token networks (he can join even without having any tokens in his wallet, because he can just receive tokens - tbd)